 - 125 ml milk - full fat preferably

 - 2 tbsp plain flour

-In a mixer beat together the butter and icing sugar until soft and fluffy.
-Add vanilla and continue to mix.
+- In a mixer beat together the butter and icing sugar until soft and fluffy.
+Add vanilla extract and continue to mix.
 Next add the sifted flour and cornflour and mix together until smooth.
 This will be a fairly thick consistency.

-You can at this stage form into balls on place on lightly greased baking sheet and press down with a fork to flatten or alternatively to achieve the look in the photo prepare a piping bag with a star shaped tip on the end.
+- At this stage you can form into balls on place on lightly greased baking sheet and press down with a fork to flatten or alternatively to achieve the look in the photo prepare a piping bag with a star shaped tip on the end.
 If you want to be decorative, you can paint strips of a paste/gel food colouring of your choice in the bag before adding the mixture.
 This gives the two-tone colour in the photo.
 Pipe onto the baking sheet in a circle to form a biscuit of your choice of size.
 You don't want them too large and they will be sandwiched together, about 4-5cm is good.

-For the filling, heat the milk and flour in a small pan, whisking constantly until it reaches boiling and thickens.
+- For the filling, heat the milk and flour in a small pan, whisking constantly until it reaches boiling and thickens.
 Cook until the flour is cooked out.
 Remove from heat.
 Take a piece of cling film and place directly on top of the mixture to stop a film from forming.
-Let cool completely.
+Allow to cool completely.

 - Once the flour mixture has cooled, beat together the butter and sugar until pale and fluffy.
 Add the flour mixture and continue to beat until light and creamy.
 Add half of the fruit curd and continue to beat together.